psmware-labs/python-psql-vscode/docs/prerequisites.md

 ## Install the Windows Subsystem for Linux

-Now we need to enable the &quot;Windows Subsystem for Linux&quot; optional feature, which is used by Docker to host the containers used by VSO.
+Now we need to enable the &quot;Windows Subsystem for Linux&quot; optional feature, which is used by Docker to host the containers used by VS Code.

 Open PowerShell as Administrator and run: